 The question of whether feminism and veganism intersect has reemerged after powerful female social media personality and animal rights advocate Kalel “Kitten” Smith announced that she eats eggs.

 Kalel Smith, popularly known as Kalel Kitten, is a YouTuber who boasts more than 1.9 million subscribers.
-She has supported the anti-sexual harassment feminist #MeToo movement and criticised social-media-imposed beauty standards.
+She has supported the anti-sexual harassment feminist #MeToo movement and criticized social-media-imposed beauty standards.
 She also claimed to be vegan for five years and promoted vegan fashion with animal rights charity PETA.

 Surprising her followers, Smith recently posted a YouTube video where she revealed she has “started to supplement my diet with pasture-raised eggs and small amounts of meat.”